Ph.D. in Music Therapy

 This degree, offered by Temple University, Boyer College of Music and Dance (“Boyer College”), is the first true Ph.D. in music therapy to be offered in the United States.
 The Ph.D. program has music therapy as the major area of study with its own core curriculum, supported by studies in research, music and related health disciplines.
 Objectives of the Ph.D. are to prepare individuals to conduct research and develop theory, in quantitative and qualitative research paradigms; provide opportunities for further development of clinical expertise in two areas: Music Medicine and Music Psychotherapy; provide opportunities to gain expertise in areas of specialization within the above two areas of practice (e.g., particular client population, methodology, or research paradigm); provide opportunities to develop expertise and skill in college-teaching and clinical supervision.

 Individuals applying for the Ph.D. must:

 For admissions information and the degree requirements, please see the Boyer College website below.

-For further information on the program, please contact Dr. Cheryl Dileo, Ph.D.
-Program Director at: firstname.lastname@example.org
+For further information on the program, please contact the Program Director, Dr. Darlene Brooks, Ph.D., MT-BC, LPC, LCAT at firstname.lastname@example.org.